githubEdit

 Kiro is then able to gather all the security scanning results, both code (SAST) and dependencies (SCA), and based on recommendations and contextual information provided by the Snyk MCP Server, it is now able to provide code changes that address some or all of the security vulnerabilities that were found.

 To practice Secure at Inception, Snyk recommends adopting rules that align the LLM for secure code generation and workflows.
+If you installed Snyk Studio via the Kiro power, this step was already done for you.

 Last updated